-Research is systematic search for new knowledge.
+systematic Research is search for knowledge.
 Knowledge is power; it purifies human life and improves its quality.
-NCERT has adopted a logo, which focuses knowledge, makes a man immortal.
+NCERT has adopted a logo, which focus knowledge makes a man immortal.
 Research shows how to solve any problem scientifically.
 It is a careful enquiry through search of any kind of knowledge.
 It is a journey from known to unknown.
 It is a systematic effort to gain new knowledge in any kind of discipline.
 Curiosity is a natural gift to man and it forms the base of any kind of research.
 When research is intended to add new knowledge in the field of education or when it seeks solution of any educational problem then it becomes educational research.
-According to Mouly educational "research is the systematic application of scientific methods for solving educational problems".
-In short educational research in its widest sense is nothing but cleansing of educational process & its ultimate aim is to enhance the quality of education.
+According to Mouly educational "research is the systematic application of scientific methods for problems". solving educational In educational research in its widest sense is nothing but cleansing of educational process & its ultimate aim is to enhance the quality of education.